Cheespeasa1234/StatsViewer/README.md

 ## Dependencies
 * Python 3.8+, in path using "python" or "python3"
+    * If you haven't installed, you can get it [here](https://www.python.org/downloads/)
+    * Make sure if you are on Windows, you have the "Add to PATH" option checked
+    * Use `python --version` or `python3 --version` to check if it is installed
 * The pip package "nbtlib"
+    * Use `pip install nbtlib` or `pip3 install nbtlib` to install it
+    * Use `pip show nbtlib` or `pip3 show nbtlib` to check if it is installed
 * A JDK / JRE able to run Java 17+ programs
+    * If you haven't installed, you can get it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
+    * Make sure you have the `java` command in your path
+    * Use `java --version` to check if it is installed

 ## Installation
 * Install any dependencies and have them accessible in path